GlobalMaksimum/ansible-confluent-cluster/README.md

 ```

 ## Performance
-This is obviously not a detailed kafka performance test and given with a purpose to have a baseline in mind.
+This is obviously not a detailed kafka performance test and figures are given only to provide a baseline.

-Performance values obtained on 3 node `2GB` digitalocean cluster with `CentOS 6.8`
+Performance values obtained on a 3 node `2GB` digitalocean cluster (`CentOS 6.8`)

 ### Producer Performance